-If you are traveling to Hawaii, Edinburgh Scotland or the United Kingdom, be sure to check out the specific guidelines these destination locations require when traveling with a service animal or ESA.
+If you are traveling to Hawaii, Edinburgh Scotland, Japan, Hong Kong, New Zealand, Saint Vincent/Grenadines, Guyana or the United Kingdom, be sure to check out the specific guidelines these destination locations require when traveling with a service animal or ESA.

-When booking a flight on American Airlines, be sure to let them know you will be traveling with an ESA or service dog so they can properly meet your needs.
-Failing to comply with their policies could have your ESA kenneled and in the cargo hold.
+When booking a flight on American Airlines, be sure to let them know you will be traveling with a psychiatric service dog or service dog so they can properly meet your needs.
+Failing to comply with their policies could have your animal kenneled and in the cargo hold.

 - Complete and sign the DOT form found here.

 - Complete the DOT Service Animal Relief Attestation Form found here, if your flight is over 8 hours.

 - Submit completed documents to American Airlines here at least 48 hours before the scheduled departure of your first flight.

 - Keep all documents with you during your trip, you may be asked to show them to an airline representative.